mobilepadawan/APIRest/README.md

 - - - -
 ### SCREENSHOTS
-These are some screenshots of the Web App, showing the different screens and support responsiveness behaivor.
+These are some screenshots of this Web App, showing the different screens and the correct behavior for the mobile-first paradigm.

 ![Content loading animation](https://github.com/mobilepadawan/coderflix/blob/master/AJAX%20-%20Trailerflix/images/screenshots/vertical_loading.jpg)